maccu71/projects/README.md

 **2) Ansible - examples:**
 - 'block' directive in Ansible - usage
-- 'Understanding different strategies in Ansible'
+-  Understanding different strategies in Ansible
+- 'run_nnce' directive: Are You Sure It Runs Only Once?

 **3) Python - examples:**
 - stacje.py - an application written in Python 3 that searches for available radio stations, allows you to select one from the list, starts it, and shows the name of the artist and song.